sbesson/ansible-role-omero-python-deps/README.md

 Python dependencies for OMERO.

-OMERO depends on several Python modules, they should be installted from distribution packages.
+OMERO depends on several Python modules, they should be installed from distribution packages.

 In addition you can choose to install all recommended Python dependencies or a minimal subset which should allow OMERO to run, but with reduced functionality.